ColinBerryMD/fluffy-waffle/README.md

 - message: send and recieve sms messages with the active account

 - sms_client
 	- welcome -- the landing spot for someone who texts us before they sign up
 	- create -- enter a client profile
 	- terms -- use two factor auth to veiw terms and conditions and prove your humanity
 	- list -- all cllients
 	- profile -- a client
 	- edit -- clients dont have a login, so corrections will need to be made by authorized users in their stead
 	- select -- search for a single client.
 Hopefully there will be far too many to just look down a list.
 	- block -- deleting a client wont help (they can just create a new client profile).
 Here we keep them in the DB in a blocked status.
 	- delete -- a client

-As of today, groups and messages are primitive; veiw is non-existant.
-Groups will be easy.
+As of today message is primitive; veiw is non-existant.
 Messages has already been worked out in a free standing script, but to bring it on board I will need to move away from flask's development server to some combination of gunicorn, redis and nginx (none of which I understand that well).